 No, we did not use our technical break in Wanaka wisely.
 And yet again we spoiled yet another day of our New Zealand trip.

 Finally close to two pm we arrived in Queenstown.
 Found the walk-in clinic.
-Our two fellows, who truly needed a doctor were to wait around forty-five minutes for the visit.
+Our two fellows, who truly needed a doctor were to wait around forty-five minutes for a visit.
 The remainder of us had to find some other activity.
-But truly, what can you do, if your day begins after two pm, even in a place like Queenstown.
+But honestly, what can you do, if your day begins after two pm, even in a place like Queenstown.
 One of our fellows was to take a jet boat ride.
 She planned it long before we departed to New Zealand.
 I was not thinking about that even on the same morning.
-But with another day filled in with nothing interesting, I quickly made my mind to rescue my day.
+But with another day filled in with nothing exciting, I quickly made my mind to rescue my day.
 Yet another fellow decided spontaneously to join us.
 So, we went to the tourist office to buy us tickets and book seats on a jet boat.
 The tourist office turned out to be an outdoor entertainment office.
 The offer was wide.
-Of things I would be keen to do while there were, among others, helicopter flights above the fjords and mountains.
+Of things, I would be keen to do while there were, among others, helicopter flights above the fjords and mountains.
 We bought our tickets.
 But there was still an hour and a half till we were supposed to come back to the office to be taken by a coach to our jet boat ride.

 Taking cameras to the ride was forbidden because of safety reasons, but I managed to photograph the group, who departed before us.